 Signs Your Honey Has Gone Bad

-Typically, honey is an inhospitable type of food for bacteria and yeast, due to its high content in sugar and low content in water.
-When the water content in honey increases, yeast can appear and it will cause the honey to ferment.
-If you keep your jar of honey properly closed and away from sunlight it’s easy to prevent fermentation.
+Typically, honey is an inhospitable type of food for bacteria and yeast due to its high sugar content and low water content.
+When the water content in honey increases, yeast can appear, and it will cause the honey to ferment.
+If you keep your jar of honey properly closed and away from sunlight, it’s easy to prevent fermentation.

 Sometimes honey will crystallize, especially when exposed to colder temperatures.
 This doesn’t affect the quality of the honey at all, it just gives it a different texture.
 If your honey becomes way too crystallized, you can liquefy it again by putting the jar in warm water and stirring it.
 Do not place the jar in boiling water.

 Though it is hard for honey to go bad, if it smells or tastes bad, you should discard it.

 How To Store Honey

 Honey can safely be kept at room temperature, inside a kitchen cabinet, or in the pantry.
 If left out, and exposed to direct sunlight, the honey’s water content can increase, which creates an environment where yeast can develop and make the honey ferment.
 This, however, only occurs when a jar of honey has been opened and not closed properly.

 The best place to keep your honey is in a kitchen cabinet, which will provide the perfect temperature.
 Pantries are usually fine as well, as long as they are not very cold.
 Cold temperatures make honey crystallize, meaning it will happen even faster if you keep it in the fridge.

 If you need to liquefy your honey, it’s better to scoop the amount you need and put it in a container that can be dipped into warm water.
 If you liquefy the whole jar of honey too many times, the color of the honey may change, and it may even develop a different taste.